 Working closely with professors in small, discussion-oriented, or workshop-style classes, you’ll receive expert guidance in creating and analyzing a wide array of texts.

 According to the National Association of Colleges and Employers, strong writing skills are among the attributes most valued by employers.
-Additionally, a LinkedIn survey, "The Most In-Demand Hard and Soft Skills of 2020," found that employers are looking for creativity, persuasion, collaboration, adaptability, and time management when hiring new talent.
+Additionally, a LinkedIn survey, "The Top 16 In-demand Soft Skills for 2022 You Need to Master," found that employers consider a job candidate's communication skills, digital literacy, time management, ability to think critically and collaborate when hiring new talent.
 These skills are cultivated by writing studies courses.

 As many economic commentators note, jobs with an emphasis on these skills are likely to survive automation and artificial intelligence.